How to Get Teaching Certification in Pennsylvania

 Elementary School Teacher

-The elementary/middle school teacher certification for Pennsylvania covers grades fourth through eighth and can be a little tricky to navigate, depending on what age range you are interested in teaching.
+The Early childhood education teacher certification for Pennsylvania covers grades fourth through eighth and can be a little tricky to navigate, depending on what age range you are interested in teaching.

 To teach “middle-level 4-8,” you must earn a certification in a specific subject area by passing the corresponding Praxis test.
 The available subject areas and tests are as follows: